druid-io/druid-operator/README.md

 - ```Druid``` CR belongs to api Group ```druid.apache.org``` and version ```v1alpha1```

 ### Notifications
-- Users may experience HPA issues with druid operator with release 0.0.5, as described in the issue https://github.com/druid-io/druid-operator/issues/160.
+- Users may experience HPA issues with druid operator with release 0.0.5, as described in the [issue]( https://github.com/druid-io/druid-operator/issues/160).
 - The latest release 0.0.6 has fixes for the above issue.
 - The operator has moved from HPA apiVersion autoscaling/v2beta1 to autoscaling/v2beta2 API users will need to update there HPA Specs according v2beta2 api in order to work with the latest druid operator release.
+- Users may experience pvc deletion [issue](https://github.com/druid-io/druid-operator/issues/186) in release 0.0.6, this issue has been fixed in patch release 0.0.6.1.